-We – photographers – make magic happen using a wide range of interesting techniques.
-Some popular wizardry now being spread around is levitation photography: where objects and people appear to float in the air.
-While there are many ways to accomplish these shots such as having your subject jump really high, a little bit of software spell such as Snapheal for Mac can come in handy and will allow you to create truly unique and conceptual photos.
+Photographers make magic happen using a wide range of interesting techniques.
+Some popular wizardry now being spread around is levitation photography, where objects and people appear to float in the air.
+While there are many ways to accomplish these shots, such as having your subject jump really high, a little bit of software, such as Snapheal for Mac, can come in handy and will allow you to create truly unique and conceptual photos.

-Although Luke gets great results using the default photo apps, “it may be time-consuming and can cause the computer to slow down’ said Luke.
+Although Luke gets great results using the default photo apps, he says, “It may be time-consuming and can cause the computer to slow down.”
 With Snapheal for Mac you can really speed up the editing process.
 Here are simple tips you can use to create magic levitation shots:

 Secondly, once the removal mission is completed, we can move to general image enhancement.

-If you are interested check out Snapheal.
-This week they have a deal where you can get it for free if you share the news with your friends (the reg price of the app is $24.99).
+If you are interested, check out Snapheal.
+This week they have a deal where you can get it for free if you share the news with your friends (the regular price of the app is $24.99).
 Find it here.

 Like This Article?